Updated March 24, 2023

 Consistency, Availability and Partition tolerance is three main aspects of the modern distributed data system.
 The CAP theorem was coined by Eric Brewer in 2000 to address the standard way to maintain the network-based database systems.
 In the era or petabyte-scale data, it became immensely important to develop and maintain distributed data systems to main the load.
 In this article, we will see the key points of the CAP theorem, how it is different from ACID and why it is important for the current technological landscape.

-The three aspects of CAP theorem are consistency, Availability and Partition tolerance.
+The three aspects of the CAP theorem are consistency, Availability, and Partition tolerance.
 Let’s first discuss all of these separately then we will join the pieces.

 According to the partition tolerance policy, if a subpart of the network is compromised, the entire distributed system should not go down.
 A system that is partition tolerance should recover fast from partial outrage.
 In practical scenarios partition tolerance cannot be an optional criterion, it should be maintained thoroughly.
 So adhering CAP theorem became always a choice between high consistency and high availability.

-- Consistency and Availability: This is systems with high consistency and very lesser downtime but the option of partition tolerance is not enforced.
+- Consistency and Availability: These are systems with high consistency and very lesser downtime but the option of partition tolerance is not enforced.
 For example, network issues can down the entire distributed RDBMS system.

-How to CAP theorem is different from ACID properties?
+How CAP Theorem is Different from ACID Properties?

-Before we talk about the differences, let’s talk about the ACID properties in brief.
+Before we see about the differences, let’s first see about the ACID properties in brief: